princeton-ddss/tigerflow/docs/mkdocs/guides/task.md

     2025-09-11 10:54:30 | INFO     | Task shutdown complete
     ```

-!!! info
+The task processes every file found in `input-dir` with file extension `.txt` and outputs the result to a file with the same filename stem and specified `output-ext` (also `.txt` in this case) to the the `output-dir`.
+E.g., `inputs/4.txt` generates `outputs/4.txt`.

-    If a file is not processed successfully, an error output file will be generated (e.g., `4.err`
+!!! info "Error Files"

-    instead of `4.txt`).
+    If a task encounters an error, TigerFlow generates an error output file, e.g., `4.err` instead of `4.txt`.
 This file contains specific error messages to assist with debugging.

 ## Examples

-Say we want to implement the following workflow:
+Say we want to implement a workflow that involves the following tasks:

 1. Transcribe video files using an open-source model (e.g., [Whisper](https://github.com/openai/whisper))
 2. Embed the transcription files using an external API service (e.g., [Voyage AI](https://docs.voyageai.com/docs/embeddings))
 3. Ingest the embeddings into a single-writer database (e.g., [DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html))

-We can create and test each task as shown below.
+We can create each task as shown below.

-!!! info
+!!! info "Follow Along"

     You can follow along with the examples using the code and data provided
     [here](https://github.com/princeton-ddss/tigerflow/tree/main/examples/audio_feature_extraction).